adventure travel & photography

 Tours/Expeditions: List with all our scheduled tours and expeditions

-For more than two hours, we have been driving through the vast and expansive steppe of the Gobi Desert in Mongolia.
-The driver of our old Russian van was singing cheerful traditional songs and trying to entertain us.
-Suddenly, in the middle of nowhere, we came across a group of about 200-300 people.
+Suddenly, in the middle of nowhere, we spotted a crowd of around 200-300 people.
 We decided to take a break and stretch our legs, so we stopped.
-Several off-road vehicles were parked in a row with a few Mongolian yurts (ger) and stalls with food.
-Friendly locals were offering kumis (fermented mare's milk) and grilled meat.
-This was a local celebration of Naadam, the most famous Mongolian festival.
+There were several off-road vehicles parked in a row, with Mongolian yurts (ger) and food stalls.
+Friendly locals offered us kumis (fermented mare's milk) and grilled meat.
+It was a local celebration of Naadam, the most famous Mongolian festival.

-In that hot July 2015, I led a small group in central Mongolia and the Gobi Desert.
-I planned to arrive in Ulaanbataar, the capital of Mongolia, on the first official festival day of National Naadam.
-The idea was to attend National Naadam and enjoy it for a few hours at National Stadium.
-I had not planned to attend a local edition of Naadam, as our time in Mongolia was limited.
-However, luck seems to have been with us.
+In July 2015, I led a small group to central Mongolia and the Gobi Desert.
+We planned to arrive in Ulaanbataar, the capital of Mongolia, on the first official day of National Naadam.
+We intended to spend a few hours at National Stadium to experience the festival.
+We hadn't planned to attend a local edition of Naadam, as our time in Mongolia was limited.
+However, luck was on our side.

-We approached a group of 15-20 kids on horses wearing helmets and bibs - the jockeys.
+We approached a group of 15-20 kids on horses, wearing helmets and bibs - the jockeys.
 The festival scene looked like a children's party.
-Some of the participants seemed too young and looked tiny and fragile on the big saddles.
-Our guide told us that these children's horse races are traditional but somewhat controversial these days because of the age of the children.
+Some of the participants seemed too young, and looked tiny and fragile on the big saddles.
+Our guide told us that these children's horse races are traditional, but somewhat controversial nowadays due to the age of the children.
 I later read that child jockeys can be as young as five, especially in rural areas.

-Most children's horse races are held during National Naadam Festival (July).
-More than 10,000 children participate in 395 horse races across the country at this time.
+Most children's horse races are held during the National Naadam Festival in July.
+More than 10,000 children participate in 395 races across the country.

-We had arrived just in time to see the competitors approaching the starting line.
-The jockeys bent over and took the reins close to the saddle.
-With a few sharp kicks, the horses shot ahead and quickly disappeared into the distance.
-The scene was emotional, and the crowd began to shout loudly to cheer on the racers.
+We arrived just in time to see the competitors approach the starting line.
+The jockeys bent over, taking the reins close to the saddle.
+With a few sharp kicks, the horses shot ahead and quickly vanished into the distance.
+The atmosphere was emotional, and the crowd shouted loudly to cheer on the racers.

 I became curious to learn more about these competitions.
 Thousands of young jockeys participate in horse races in Mongolia every year.
-Several non-governmental organizations (NGOs), UNICEF and child rights activists say that child jockeys suffer painful injuries and even die in some of the most demanding horse races in the world (the distances are about 24 or more km).
-Statistics show that 600 children were thrown from their horses in just one year, 169 wounded, and 2 killed.
+Several NGOs, such as UNICEF, and child rights activists have reported that child jockeys suffer painful injuries and even death in some of the most demanding horse races in the world (distances of 24 km or more).
+Statistics show that in just one year, 600 children were thrown from their horses, 169 were wounded, and 2 were killed.

-When the race was over, the crowd gathered at the finish line, eager to see and congratulate the winner.
-People tried to touch the sweat of the racehorses, believing it would bring good luck.
-I looked at the rosy-cheeked jockeys and tried to read from their facial expressions how they were feeling.
-I couldn't see any unusual emotion, although some of them looked tired and bored.
+The crowd had gathered at the finish line, eager to see and congratulate the winner.
+People were trying to touch the sweat of the racehorses, believing it would bring good luck.
+I looked at the rosy-cheeked jockeys and tried to decipher their emotions.
+There was no visible sign of excitement, although some of them looked tired and bored.

 Child jockeys are often injured and disabled in falls, which is a cause for concern.
-However, horse racing is a big deal in Mongolia and a tradition that goes back thousands of years, so banning the practices or even trying to influence them would be challenging.
-Western media emphasizes the sad part of the races and the disregard for children's rights, which is understandable.
-However, the reality is a little different.
-Mongolian nomads still have their traditional lifestyle, including children riding horses, and I don't think it will disappear anytime soon.
+However, horse racing is a big part of Mongolian culture and tradition, going back thousands of years.
+Banning the practices or even trying to influence them would be difficult.
+Western media often focuses on the sad aspects of the races and the disregard for children's rights, which is understandable.
+But the reality is more nuanced.
+Mongolian nomads still maintain their traditional lifestyle, including children riding horses, and this is unlikely to change anytime soon.

-Although some individuals and organizations call for a total ban on minors participating in all types of horse racing, most human rights activists understand the actual situation well.
-Their efforts are practical and aim to reduce the most harmful practices such as illegal and winter racing.
-They also try to prevent young children from attending private parties where wealthy Mongolians hire child jockeys for entertainment purposes.
-That's right, I think!
-The effort to ban underage winter racing is necessary because children tend to suffer frostbite while riding in the cold.
-There is less visibility in the winter, so the risk for kids to get lost or fall off their horses is much higher.
-Also admirable are the efforts to enforce the law requiring jockeys to be at least seven years old and wear safety equipment.
-However, all this is difficult to control in rural areas.
+Human rights activists understand the reality of horse racing and strive to reduce the most damaging practices, such as illegal and winter racing.
+They also work to prevent children from attending private parties where wealthy Mongolians hire child jockeys for entertainment.
+It is essential to ban underage winter racing, as children are more prone to frostbite while riding in the cold.
+Furthermore, the lack of visibility in the winter increases the risk of children getting lost or falling off their horses.
+It is admirable that efforts are being made to enforce the law requiring jockeys to be at least seven years old and to wear safety equipment.
+However, this is difficult to control in rural areas.

-The cash prizes at horse races can reach thousands of dollars.
-However, the jockeys only get a small portion of the money as big money goes to the "patrons" or owners of the horses.
-The main concern is that horse racing is becoming more of a business and less of a sporting or cultural event.
-In my opinion, that is actually the most important thing - the commercialization of the beautiful tradition is the most important issue.
+Cash prizes at horse races can reach thousands of dollars, but jockeys only get a small portion of the money.
+The majority goes to the "patrons" or owners of the horses.
+This raises the concern that horse racing is becoming more of a business and less of a sporting or cultural event.
+In my opinion, this commercialization of the beautiful tradition is the most important issue.

-"No child is obliged to put food on the table," says Baasanjargal Khurelbaatar, a lawyer from Ulaanbaatar who has been working on the issue.
-The work of NGOs, UNESCO and all human rights lawyers and advocates to protect child jockeys is invaluable.
-Regardless of all efforts, the situation with child jockeys remains complicated.
+"No child is obligated to put food on the table," says Baasanjargal Khurelbaatar, a lawyer from Ulaanbaatar.
+NGOs, UNESCO, and human rights lawyers and advocates have worked tirelessly to protect child jockeys, yet the situation remains complicated.

 UNICEF's story on child jockeys in Mongolia has received international and domestic media attention.
 Read the story - http://bit.ly/1tBiuXe.